 Top 4 Summertime Dangers for Pets

-Summer temperatures might be great for tan lines and boating trips, but the excessive heat and increased outdoor activities could spell disaster for your pets.
+Summer sun might be great for tan lines, but the heat could spell disaster for your pets.
 As the mercury rises, take just a few moments to ensure that your pets are safe and prevent an urgent trip to The PARC for emergency care!

-The most common heat-related problem for pets is heatstroke.
-This is a real emergency for dogs that can be fatal.
-Even on moderately warm days, an excited dog might show a body temperature increase.
-Because dogs don’t sweat like we do, they can’t dissipate the excess heat, and heatstroke may soon follow.
+Heatstroke is a real emergency for dogs that can be fatal.
+Because dogs don’t sweat like we do, they can’t cool off easily.

-Every spring and summer we treat several dogs for heat exhaustion – one German shepherd collapsed after a long run with his owner; a small Pomerarian got too hot while waiting outside of a restaurant while her owners grabbed a quick dinner; and a 4-year-old Labrador heated up after a long day of running errands with her owner.
+Every spring and summer we treat several dogs for heat exhaustion – one German Shepherd collapsed after a long run with his owner; a small Pom got too hot while waiting outside of a restaurant; and a 4-year-old Lab heated up after a long day of running errands with her owner.
 Sadly, all of these pets passed away, leaving a wake of devastation for their grieving owners.

 Any outdoor pet can overheat on a warm day, but short-faced breeds – like pugs and bulldogs – are at a higher risk.
-In addition, every year thousands of pets succumb to heatstroke because they were left in cars while their owners ran “just a few” errands.
+In addition, every year thousands of pets succumb to heatstroke because they were left in cars for a short time.
 On a 100-degree day, it takes only 15 minutes for the temperature inside of a car to reach 140 degrees.
-Even on a 70-degree day, temperatures inside a car can soar to over 110 degrees in less than one hour!
+Even on a 70-degree day, the temp inside a car can soar to over 110 degrees in less than one hour!
 Learn more about pet heatstroke

-When the sun goes down and the temperatures start to cool, your pets still face many summer challenges.
-Holidays are often celebrated with fireworks.
-The bright flashes and loud bangs are terrifying to some pets and can cause anxiety and stress and even prompt some pets to escape and run away.
+Even after the sun goes down your pets still have things to worry about that they don't understand like fireworks.
+The bright flashes and loud bangs are terrifying.
+Fireworks can cause anxiety and stress and even prompt some pets to escape and run away.
 Each year on Independence Day, Memorial Day and even New Year’s Eve, our emergency staff ends up tending to the injuries of these frightened pets.

 Warm weather brings out many pests.
 Fleas and ticks are two examples, but some species of biting flies are very fond of dogs’ ears.
 Repeated bites can cause a condition that can be serious and difficult to control known as “fly strike.”
 Make sure your pet is on flea and tick preventatives.
 We like Bravecto – one dose covers three months of prevention.